markjwill/cryptoBot/readme.md

 ## Project History (In reverse order / order of importance):

+#### MARCH 2023
+I added additional efficiencies leveraging python multiprocessing queues and workers.
+I refactored the work of the script into 3
 #### FEBRUARY 2023
+I made updates to my data visualization efforts.
+I refactored my code to leverage Pandas to pull data for visualizing with matlab.
+I made bar graphs of looking at the distribution of my calculated features and looking at the results of cropping outliers at several different standard deviation values.
+##### Visualizing goals:
+ - Look for anomalies in the data that indicated there may be a mistake in data cleaning, import, or prep.
+ - Look for anomalies in the data that indicated there may be a mistake in feature calculation.
+- Find and remove any computed features that may effectively be duplicating the same data.
+##### Resulting changes:
+- Time related features where truncating a ton of data.
+I made their increments much smaller.
+- Largest time increment, day of the year, was removed.
+I did this because I only have data from parts of 2 years and I figured I would simply be baking in the overall trends of prices during that time, rather than adding any annual cyclical influence on price.
+I also started taking a more fine grained look at memory usage in computing features.
+My test machine is fairly limited at 16 Gb RAM and 6 vCPUs.
+I did some memory profiling with python and was able to make some refactors to make the scripts more efficient with memory.
+I also modified my calculated feature output to csv instead of mysql.
+I realized it uses less resources to simply store data in a file and I have no need to query the data at this point.
+I removed the "worker" feature I had written leveraging running the script multiple times with command line arguments and started leveraging python multithreading, and eventually multiprocessing.
+I was able to do a lot of refactoring removing efforts that were being duplicated in one way or another.
+With some efficiencies realized I was able to simplify my whole process removing the need to sip on data and perform a cycle of processing and querying for more.
+This allowed me to remove a lot of code.
+It requires more CPU and RAM usage, but my guess is that the amounts required for computing my 13million record data set all at once are easily rented for a few dollars on a cloud computing platform.
+Made huge efficiency gains finding the gaps in data, only looking once and saving that data in the most efficient way.
 #### JAUNARAY 2023
 I recognized that one error being introduced by my feature computing was because I was keeping track of trades by millisecond and there are over a million trades in my source data that share a millisecond with another trade.